nikogura/nikogura.com/NikOguraResume.md

 ## Stitch Fix inc. San Francisco, CA
 2017 - Present *Data Platform Engineer  Algorithms and Analytics Department*

-Here's where I made the Access and Identity system described above.
+Here's where I made the Access and Identity system described above, and where I made the signed binary tool framework.
 It's where I am now, so of course, my most exciting and up to date work on clouds and platform engineering is happening even as we speak.

 ## Apple
 2015 - 2017  *Senior DevOps Engineer, iOS Systems  (Apple Pay)*